stynshrm/stynshrm.github.io/content/en/blog/WebDev/AsyncandAwait.md

 * **Functions returning Promises:** Include `fetch()`, `.json()`, async functions, and custom Promise wrappers.

 Understanding this flow helps avoid “callback hell” and makes it easier to reason about asynchronous JavaScript.

-Do you want me to add that diagram too?